-Students who have difficulty with written or spoken English can get practical help from our team of Learning Advisers who can assist international and resident non-English speaking background students achieve academic success.
+Students who have difficulty with written or spoken English can get practical help from our team of Learning Advisers who can help international and resident non-English speaking background students achieve academic success.

 USC is committed to the safety of all students, staff and visitors.

 To ensure all students have a safe space to learn, be respected, and have an enjoyable university experience, Respect at USC is an online module designed to create a shared understanding of what it means to be a respectful member of the USC community.